Oh Boy, Was I Wrong About Her

-Tenkō-saki no Seiso Karen na Bishōjo ga, Mukashi Danshi to Omotte Issho ni Asonda Osananajimi Datta Ken (転校先の清楚可憐な美少女が、昔男子と思って一緒に遊んだ幼馴染だった件) or Tenbin is a Japanese romantic comedy light novel series written by Yu Hibari and illustrated by Shiso.
-It began serialization online in June 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Kadokawa Shoten, who have published nine volumes since February 2021 under their Kadokawa Sneaker Bunko imprint.
-A manga adaptation with art by Kina Ōyama was serialized online by Fujimi Shobo via Niconico Seiga website as part of the Dra Dra Flat brand from September 2021 to June 2025 and was collected in seven tankōbon volumes.
-An anime television series adaptation is set to premiere in 2026.
+is a Japanese romantic comedy light novel series written by Yu Hibari and illustrated by Shiso.
+It was serialized online from June 2020 to July 2026 on the user-generated novel publishing website Shōsetsuka ni Narō, before later acquired and published by Kadokawa Shoten under their Kadokawa Sneaker Bunko imprint in eleven volumes from February 2021 to July 2026.
+A manga adaptation with art by Kina Ōyama was serialized online by Fujimi Shobo via Niconico Seiga website as part of the Dra Dra Flat brand from September 2021 to June 2025, and was collected in seven tankōbon volumes.
+An anime television series adaptation produced by Project No.9 aired from July to September 2026.

 Plot

 Hayato Kirishima and Haruki Nikaido were close childhood friends who lived in a rural town.
 However, they separated after Haruki moved away.
 Seven years later, Hayato now finds himself in the city where Haruki moved to and transfers to a new school.
-There, he meets a beautiful girl named Nikaido, who initially acts strange towards him.
+There, he meets a beautiful girl, who initially acts strange towards him.
 However, they quickly realize that she is Haruki, his old friend.
-The two quickly reconnect and start a relationship.
+The two rapidly reconnect and start a relationship, as Hayato finds himself discovering new feelings for Haruki he never knew he had.